pierre-24/nachos/documentation/source/use.rst

 .. autoprogram:: nachos.analyze:get_arguments_parser()
     :prog: nachos_analyze

-This program allows you to quickly access to a (eletrical derivative) property.
+This program allows you to quickly access to a (electrical derivative) property.

 The properties have the form ``tensor:property`` or ``tensor::component``, where ``tensor`` is either ``m`` (dipole, ``F``), ``a`` (polarizability, ``FF`` or ``FD``), ``b`` (first hyperpolarizability, ``FFF``, ``FDF`` or ``FDD``) or ``g`` (second hyperpolarizability).